mosamirhelal/mosamirhelal.github.io/README.md

 <br>

-A public-facing portal for students and parents to look up exam results by student ID or name.
+A public-facing portal for students and parents to look up student data and exam results by student ID or name.
+A single unified interface covers both data retrieval and score display.

 ---